1. Georgia : WELCOMING US MILITARIES

 people.

-Although aware of the widening gulf between them, all ruling
+Although aware of the widening gulf between them,

 coalition parties fear elections at this moment because of bad